-We expect our expenditures will continue to increase as we continue our efforts to develop our products and continue development of our pipeline in the near term.
+We expect our expenditures will continue to increase as we continue our efforts to develop our products and continue the development of our pipeline in the near term.
 We may seek additional capital due to favorable market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.
-We may also not be successful in entering into partnerships that include payment of upfront licensing fees for our products and product candidates for markets outside the United States, where appropriate.
+We may also not be successful in entering into partnerships that include payment of upfront licensing fees for our products and product candidates for markets outside the US, where appropriate.
 If we do not generate upfront fees from any anticipated arrangements, it would have a negative effect on our operating plan.
 We still plan to finance our operations and capital funding needs through equity and/or debt financing as well as revenue from future product sales.
 However, there can be no assurance that additional funding will be available to us on acceptable terms on a timely basis, if at all, or that we will generate sufficient cash from operations to adequately fund operating needs or ultimately achieve profitability.
 If we are unable to obtain an adequate level of financing needed for the long-term development and commercialization of our products, we will need to curtail planned activities and reduce costs.
 Doing so will likely have an adverse effect on our ability to execute on our business plan.

-Cash Flows for Year Ended December 31, 2022 compared to the Year Ended December 31, 2021
+Cash Flows for Year Ended December 31, 2023 compared to the Year Ended December 31, 2022

-The following table shows a summary of cash flows for the years ended December 31, 2022 and 2021:
+The following table shows a summary of cash flows for the years ended December 31, 2023 and 2022:

-Year Ended December 31, (in thousands) 2022 2021 Total cash used in operating activities \$ (33,104) \$ (34,970) Total cash used in investing activities (1,675) (6) Total cash provided by financing activities 23,181 43,937 Effects of foreign exchange rate changes on assets and liabilities 16 Net (decrease) increase in cash \$ (11,582) \$ 8,961
+Year Ended D ecemb oer 31, (in thousands) 2023 2022 Total cash used in operating activities \$ (33,242) \$ (33,104) Total cash used in investing activities (1,675) Total cash provided by financing activities 34,227 23,181 Effects of foreign exchange rate changes on assets and liabilities 15 16 Net increase (decrease) in cash \$ 1,000 \$ (11,582)